Ezward/Esp32CameraRover2/README.md

 ## Rover control

-## 4 Button Control
+### 4 Button Turtle Control
-In 4 button control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
-The speed command setS the speed of the motors.
+In 4 button Turtle control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
+The speed command sets the speed of the motors.
 So when a direction command is given, the speed is based on the most recent speed command.
 Finally there is the stop command, which will stop the motors.
 - forward
 - turn left
 - turn right